-Complementary State and Territory legislation and protocols provide for the transfer of parole orders for reasons such as family responsibilities or to pursue work or study opportunities.
+Legislation in all Australian States and Territories enables the interstate transfer of parole orders for reasons such as family responsibilities or to pursue work or study opportunities.

-Under the scheme, the parole order - once registered - ceases to have effect in the original State or Territory.
-The laws of the receiving State or Territory then apply as if the sentence of imprisonment had been imposed, served, and the parole order issued, in that jurisdiction.
+Once a parole order is registered in the receiving jurisdiction it ceases to have effect in the originating State or Territory.
+The laws of the receiving jurisdiction apply as if the sentence of imprisonment had been imposed, served, and the parole order issued, in that jurisdiction.
+If an offender breaches the conditions of parole, the order can be legally enforced in the receiving jurisdiction.

-Where the State or Territory offender breaches the conditions of parole, the order can be legally enforced in the receiving jurisdiction.
-There were 35 registrations of interstate parole orders in NSW in 2016.
+There were 60 registrations of interstate parole orders in NSW in 2017.